peregilk/north-t5/README.md

 |North-T5-xl|88.7 |
 |North-T5-xxl|91.8|

 This is preliminary results.
-The results from the BERT-models are from REF and are based on the test-results from the best model after 10 runs with early stopping and a decaying learning rate.
-The T5-results are the average of 5 runs on the evaluation set.
+The [results](https://arxiv.org/abs/2104.09617) from the BERT-models are based on the test-results from the best model after 10 runs with early stopping and a decaying learning rate.
+The T5-results are the average of five runs on the evaluation set.
 The small-model was trained for 10.000 steps, while the rest for 5.000 steps.
 A fixed learning rate was used (no decay), and no early stopping.
 Neither was the recommended rank classification used.
 We use a max sequence length of 512.
 This method simplifies the test setup and gives results that are easy to interpret.
 However, the results from the T5 model might actually be a bit sub-optimal.

 ## Sub-versions of North-T5-Base
-For making it easier to run experiments on the T5-models, a range of sub-versions are released.
+For making it possible to run experiments on the T5-models, a range of sub-versions are released.
 These models are currently only available as base-models.
 However, other model sizes can be made available by request.

 |**Model:** | **Description** |
 |:-----------|:------------|